Schwinger's quantum action principle: Approach

 where the derivative is with respect to small changes ($\delta$) in the parameter, and $S=\int \mathcal{L} \, \mathrm{d}t$ with $\mathcal{L}$ the Lagrange operator.

 In the path integral formulation, the transition amplitude is represented by the sum over all histories of $\exp(iS)$, with appropriate boundary conditions representing the states $| A \rang$ and $| B \rang$.
 The infinitesimal change in the amplitude is clearly given by Schwinger's formula.
 Conversely, starting from Schwinger's formula, it is easy to show that the fields obey canonical commutation relations and the classical equations of motion, and so have a path integral representation.
 Schwinger's formulation was most significant because it could treat fermionic anticommuting fields with the same formalism as bose fields, thus implicitly introducing differentiation and integration with respect to anti-commuting coordinates.

+Derivation of field equations and commutation relations

+The Schwinger quantum action principle provides a unified framework for deriving both the equations of motion and the quantization conditions (commutation relations) for a quantum field theory.
+Unlike the canonical formalism, which postulates commutation relations, or the path integral formalism, which relies on functional integration, Schwinger's method derives these properties directly from the variation of the action operator $\hat{S}$.

+The variational principle

+The principle asserts that the variation of the transformation amplitude between two spacelike surfaces $\sigma_1$ and $\sigma_2$ is determined by the matrix element of the variation of the action operator: